alehano/gobootstrap/README.md

 # Go Bootstrap
-Web bootstrap in Go focused on decoupling business logic and scaleability.
+Web framework in Go focused on decoupling business logic and scaleability.